Corporate Governance

 Executive Officer System

-The Company has introduced an executive officer system to clarify the management oversight responsibilities of directors and the business execution responsibilities of executive officers, and to further accelerate decision-making and strengthen business execution.
+We have introduced the Executive Officer system, clarifying the management supervision responsibilities of Director and the business execution responsibilities of Executive Officer, aiming to further accelerate decision-making and strengthen business execution.

 Audit & Supervisory Board

-As a check and balance system for decision-making, all three corporate auditors are outside corporate auditors, and all of them have sufficient professional experience, track record, and attitude to make objective judgments and checks.
-In addition to audits of the Company, audits of affiliated companies are also conducted by attending meetings of each company's board of directors and conducting interviews with directors, thus maintaining a tense relationship.
-In addition, we work with the accounting auditor to understand and coordinate each other's annual schedules, accompany each other on site visits and model room inspections, and exchange information as needed to further improve the effectiveness and efficiency of our audits.
+As a check-in system for decision-making, all three auditors are outside auditors, and each has sufficient work experience, achievements, and determination to make objective judgments and checks.
+Not only our audits but also those of our affiliated companies are conducted through attendance at each company's Director meetings and interviews with Director, maintaining a tense relationship.
+Additionally, the accounting auditor and I work together to monitor and coordinate our annual schedules, accompany each other on site visits and model room surveys, and exchange information as needed, thereby striving to further enhance the effectiveness and efficiency of audits.

 Group Internal Audit Office

-In order to enhance and strengthen internal audits, the Company has established Internal Audit Regulations and established the Group Internal Audit Office as an independent organization reporting directly to the President.
-In planning and conducting internal audits, the schedule and content of audits are fully coordinated with those of corporate auditors and accounting auditors to ensure the efficient operation of each function.
-Corporate auditors strive to build an effective and efficient audit system by accompanying and attending operational audits conducted by the Group Internal Audit Office, confirming the content of the audits, and hearing opinions as appropriate.
+To enhance and strengthen our internal audits, we have established internal audit regulations and set up a Group Internal Audit Office as an independent body directly under the President.
+In planning and implementing internal audits, we ensure thorough coordination with the auditors and external auditors regarding schedules and audit content to ensure the efficient operation of each function.
+The auditors accompany and observe the operational audits conducted by the Group Internal Audit Office, confirming the audit content and soliciting opinions as appropriate, thereby striving to build an effective and efficient audit system.

 Director Skills Matrix

-In order to make objective judgments based on diverse knowledge and experience, the Company has identified the combination of knowledge, experience, and abilities that the Board of Directors should possess, as shown in the table below.
+To make objective judgments based on diverse knowledge and experience, our company has identified the combination of knowledge, experience, and abilities that the Director Association should possess, as shown in the table below.

 Name